top of page

 The NYC Traveler at the Museum of Broadway

 We can relate to movies (some based on Broadway shows) that showed New Yorkers trying to make it in show biz because we all know or knew someone like that.
-Yamil Borges, as Morales or Gene Anthony Ray as Leroy resonated with us in A Chorus Line and Fame (1980), respectively because they were two local New Yorkers trying to make it on Broadway in those movies.
+Yamil Borges, as Morales or Gene Anthony Ray as Leroy and Irene Cara as Coco resonated with us in A Chorus Line (the film, 1985) and Fame (1980), respectively because they were two local New Yorkers trying to make it on Broadway in those movies.
 And for better or worse, the scene with Anne Baxter as Eve meeting her subsequent comeuppance, Barbara Bates as Phoebe in All About Eve said it all: I don't care if I ever get home (back to Brooklyn).
 Phoebe was going to make it on Broadway, just like Eve did, even if she stole it, as Eve tried to do from Bette Davis as Margo.

 I was 9 years old when I saw my first Broadway show.
 At the time, my father had to sit beside me and explain a few of the plot points or what was happening in the play, but he had no doubt that I would be able to follow it in general and enjoy it.
 My siblings each followed with similar experiences and as adults, we appreciated the financial sacrifice it took for our parents to take us together occasionally to see a show.
 Most of the shows we saw individually as birthday gifts.
 We had no idea the magnitude and the significance of seeing a Broadway show.